Chase Home Museum of Utah Folk Arts

 Workshops & Temporary Exhibitions

-The Chase Home Museum offers guided tours and educational activities for groups of all ages on Wednesdays and Thursdays year-round.
+The Chase Home Museum offers guided tours and educational activities for groups of all ages on Wednesdays, Thursdays, and Fridays year-round.
 To request your tour, please fill out our Tour Request Form.

 School Field Trips

 The Chase Home Museum is a wonderful field trip destination for students to learn about local communities, traditions and arts.
 These field trips can be tailored to the group to include educational activities and instruction about Liberty Park, the historic Chase Home and local traditional arts.
 Tours typically take 30-60 minutes.

 Please follow the link below to familiarize yourself with our School Tour Information to see if the Chase Home Museum is a good location for your group.

 If you would like to visit the Chase Home Museum with a field trip group, please fill out our Tour Request Form.

 The Chase Home Museum offers several educational activities for students, K-12.
 These activities ask students to evaluate traditional folk arts and find personal connections and applications.
 On the Tour Request Form, you will be asked to select one of the following activities.

 Focused on contemporary, traditional artists, the State of Utah Folk Art Collection acquires new works every year.
 To view the collection, please click the button below.
 Through the database portal, you will also be able to access the entire State of Utah Art Collection.

 The Chase Home Museum is located in the middle of Liberty Park, Salt Lake City, Utah.
 To visit, enter the park from either 900 South or 1300 South and follow the signs to parking lots near the center of the park.
 See map below for parking lot locations.